-Applications Manager's Oracle WebLogic performance monitoring tool monitors and collects key WebLogic performance metrics such as JVM Heap Usage, Server Response Time, User Sessions, Thread Pools, JDBC connection pools, Messaging services, and EJB statistics.
-Applications Manager serves as one of the best Weblogic monitoring tools in the industry that helps you to keep an eye on your most critical applications and improve their performance.
+Applications Manager's Oracle WebLogic monitoring tracks and collects key WebLogic performance metrics such as JVM Heap Usage, Server Response Time, User Sessions, Thread Pools, JDBC connection pools, Messaging services, and EJB statistics.
+Applications Manager leads as one of the foremost Oracle WebLogic monitoring tools in the industry that helps you to keep an eye on your most critical applications and improve their performance.
 Applications Manager's proactive alerts provides an early warning of performance issues and enables you to take corrective measures before end users are affected.

 An increasing value of heap size may indicate a memory overflow.
 Detecting this can prevent the server from crashing or slowing down.
-Applications Manager provides visibility into JVM performance and helps you detect out-of-memory exceptions occurring during application execution, memory leaks as well as insights into garbage collection and thread pool usage.
+Applications Manager's Oracle WebLogic monitoring provides visibility into JVM performance and helps you detect out-of-memory exceptions occurring during application execution, memory leaks as well as insights into garbage collection and thread pool usage.

 Server response time is an important metric as it indicates the time the server takes to respond to a user request.
 Monitoring this metric is one of the best ways to identify if the server is functioning efficiently.
 If this value appears to increase at a rapid pace, you may need to analyze the load on your server.

 The thread pool allocates threads to process the requests of service servers and client servers.
-With Applications Manager, keep track of various threads in the Weblogic server:
+WebLogic server monitoring tools like Applications Manager can help keep track of various threads in the WebLogic server:

 Furthermore, get insights about messaging services such as JMS(Java Message Service) and SAF(Conversations and endpoints) to understand why messages fail to get delivered.
 Manage message persistence by analyzing and configuring greater quotas for SAF agents that are being overloaded.